Transparent Pricing.

 Are Stripe fees included in the percentages shown?

-No. Stripe processing fees (2.9% + $0.30) and payout fees (0.25% + $0.25) are separate and passed through at cost.
+No. Stripe processing and payout fees are separate and passed through or deducted as disclosed for the transaction.
 Sorcrr does not add any markup to Stripe's fees.
-You can verify this on Stripe's pricing page.
+You can verify current Stripe rates on Stripe's pricing page.

 -